 The seeds of drag culture had been sewn, as even after Charles II allowed women to perform, men often performed dressed as women for a comedic effect.

 The term 'drag queen' comes from the words 'drag', as explained above, and 'queen', referring to effeminate gay men.
-While drag queens are associated with the gay population, all are not homosexual, and heterosexual entertainers use terms such as 'female impersonator' or 'illusionist' to describe themselves.
+While drag queens are associated with the gay population, all are not homosexual, and many heterosexual entertainers use terms such as 'female impersonator' or 'illusionist' to describe themselves.

 The world of drag has its subdivisions, with wardrobes and cosmetics based on the overall look one is going for.
 For drag queens, we have 'fishy drag' that aims to look as womanly as possible, 'camp drag', in which performers deliberately look masculine in female attire for comedic purposes - although this style may mock women and use stereotype - and 'glamour drag', involving flamboyant hair and makeup, glittery dresses, flashy jewellery and the like.
 Drag queens often lived together in a 'house', ruled by a 'mother' who looked after her 'sisters'.
 These were often shelters for men who had been thrown out of their houses due to their sexual preferences or gender identity, and their decisions to be drag queens.